View Frances Evoy's Obituary on whig.com and share memories

 |

-Frances L. Evoy, 85, of Springfield, entered into eternal life at 5:31 p.m.
-Wednesday, March 11, 2020, at Memorial Medical Center.
+Frances L. Evoy, 85, of Springfield, entered into eternal life at 5:31 p.m. on Wednesday, March 11, 2020, at Memorial Medical Center.
 Frances was born Feb.
-6, 1935, in Quincy, the daughter of Frank B. and Josephine C. Mast Altgilbers.
+6, 1935, in Quincy, the daughter of Frank and Josephine (Mast) Altgilbers.
 She married Raymond D. Evoy on Nov.
 4, 1961, in Quincy.
-Frances was employed as director of maintenance at Christ the King for over 40 years, a job that she dearly loved.
-She enjoyed planting flowers, spending time with her family, especially visits on the front porch.
-Her favorite pastime, as many people know, was going to Peoria to the Riverboat.
+Frances was employed as the director of maintenance at Christ the King School and Parish for 40 years.
+She dearly loved her work and coworkers.
+Frances enjoyed planting flowers, spending time with her family, especially visits on the front porch.
+She was a devoted Catholic and did not want to miss a Mass.
+Her favorite pastime, as many people know, was going to Peoria to the riverboat.
 The most memorable gambling trip was when she won the big jackpot and had to make a collect call home to share the news.
-She was a devoted Catholic and didn't want to miss a Mass.
 She was preceded in death by her parents; brothers, Joseph (wife, Mildred), Norbert and Donald (wives, Mary and Kathleen) Altgilbers; sisters, Dorothy (husband, John) Janssen and Florine (husband, Elmer) Sparrow; granddaughter, Stacey Brown; brother-in-law, Daniel Wolf; and nephew, Michael Janssen.
 She is survived by her husband, Raymond D. Evoy of Springfield; sons, Timothy Evoy of Springfield, Steven (wife, Patty) Evoy of Thompson Station, Tenn., and Curt Evoy of Springfield; daughter, Linda Evoy of Springfield; granddaughter, Lily Evoy; great-grandson, Jackson Brown; siblings, Carlene Wolf, Wilfred (wife, Kathleen) Altgilbers and twin brother, Frank Altgilbers, all of Quincy; sister-in-law, Nancy Zanger; and several nieces, nephews, and cousins.
-Visitation will be from 4 to 6 p.m.
-Tuesday, March 17, at Butler Funeral Home-Springfield, 900 S. Sixth St., Springfield.
-Visitation will begin with a prayer service.
-A funeral Mass will be at 10 a.m.
-Wednesday, March 18, at Christ the King, 1930 Barberry, Springfield, with the Rev. Msgr.
-David S. Lantz, principal celebrant and the Rev. Joseph Ring, concelebrant.
+Visitation will be from 4 to 6 p.m. on Tuesday, March 17, 2020, at Butler Funeral Home--Springfield, 900 S. Sixth St., Springfield, and will begin with a prayer service.
+Funeral Mass will be 10 a.m. on Wednesday, March 18, 2020, at Christ the King, 1930 Barberry, Springfield with the Rev. Msgr.
+David S. Lantz, principal celebrant, and the Rev. Joseph Ring, concelebrant.
 Burial will follow in Chatham Memorial Cemetery.
-Memorial contributions may be made to the Boomer Esiason Foundation (a charity that provides grants to cystic fibrosis patients) Condolences may be expressed online at butlerfuneralhomes.com and whig.com.
+Memorial contributions may be made to Boomer Esiason Foundation (charity that provides grants to Cystic Fibrosis patients), 483 10th Ave., Suite 300, New York, NY 10018.
+Condolences may be expressed online at butlerfuneralhomes.com or whig.com.